NVIDIA-AI-IOT/jetbot/docs/examples/collision_avoidance.md

 2. Shutdown all other running notebooks by selecting ``Kernel`` -> ``Shutdown All Kernels...``
 3. Navigate to ``~/Notebooks/collision_avoidance/``
 4. Open and follow the [``data_collection.ipynb``](https://github.com/NVIDIA-AI-IOT/jetbot/blob/master/notebooks/collision_avoidance/data_collection.ipynb) notebook

+???+ tip
+    We provide a [pre-trained model](https://drive.google.com/open?id=1UsRax8bR3R-e-0-80KfH2zAt-IyRPtnW) so you can skip to step 3 if desired.
+This model was trained on a limited dataset using the Raspberry Pi V2 Camera with wide angle attachment.

 #### Step 2 - Train neural network